 And right here is where you realize exactly where this is going, and it goes there.
-Jonouchi walks all of half a mile before he, Honda and Jonouchi are attacked by a group of thugs wielding a tire (Not a tire iron – a tire) and various tools.
+Jonouchi walks all of half a mile before he, Honda and Yugi are attacked by a group of thugs wielding a tire (Not a tire iron – a tire) and various tools.
 They beat the group up and steal Jonouchi’s shoes.

 The thugs were obviously hired by the shop owner who seems to make a habit out of playing this trick so he can get a constant stream of money out of schmucks who want nice sneakers.
 I can’t imagine there are that many people who would do that, but I guess this is the world of original version YGO, where everyone’s a crazy asshole.

 He screwed with the wrong reformed school bullies, however, because the group, even Yugi, decide to find the thugs and beat them down.
-They quickly reveal that they were working for the shop owner, and Yugi transforms into Yami to challenge the owner to a shadow game.
+They quickly reveal that they were working for the shop owner, and Yugi transforms into Yami to challenge the owner to a Shadow Game.

 The owner kinda triggers the game himself by issuing the same challenge he gave Jonouchi, only this time there’s an actual scorpion in the shoe.
 However, Yami changes it up by dropping a handful of coins into the shoe.
 They each have to reach into the shoe one at a time and get as many coins as they feel comfortable nabbing.
 Whoever gets the most coins without getting stung is the winner.
 The owner adds on a stipulation that each coin is worth 100,000 yen, which Yami will pay him if he wins.

-The game starts and after a few grabs, the owner starts getting nervous about his chances of winning the game, so he decides to fudge the rules by stabbing the shoe, effectively killing the scorpion, and nabbing all of the coins left in the shoe.
+The game starts and, after a few grabs, the owner starts getting nervous about his chances of winning the game, so he decides to fudge the rules by stabbing the shoe, effectively killing the scorpion, and nabbing all of the coins left in the shoe.

-Yami reveals, however, that he not only broke the rules and betrayed his pet, but the scorpion is still very much alive.
+Yami reveals that he not only broke the rules and betrayed his pet, but the scorpion is still very much alive.
 It stings him, and Yami takes the shoes to return to Jonouchi.
 We learn that the shop owner didn’t die of the sting, which surprised me a little.
-Jonouchi is so touched by Yugi going to the shop to confront to the owner that he gladly takes the shoes that now have a stab mark in them and cherishes them, which is so sweet I can’t stand it.
+Jonouchi is so touched by Yugi going to the shop to confront the owner that he gladly takes the shoes that now have a stab mark in them and cherishes them, which is so sweet I can’t stand it.

 Next time, we’ll be heading back to the anime with episode three, which covers chapters nine and ten.